-Once the starting cycle has come to an end, the command of the 2nd stage solenoid valve passes on to the control device TR that controls boiler temperature or pressure.
+Once the starting cycle has come to an end,set 0-auto-man selector to auto the command of the 2nd stage solenoid valve passes on to the control device TR that controls boiler temperature or pressure.

-- ➤ When the temperature or the pressure increases until the control device TR opens, solenoid valve 11)(Fig. 25) closes, and the burner passes from the 2nd to the 1st stage of operation. - ➤ When the temperature or pressure decreases until the control device TR closes, solenoid valve 11) opens, and the burner passes from the 1st to the 2nd stage of operation.
-And so on. - ➤ The burner stops when the demand for heat is less than the amount of heat delivered by the burner in the 1st stage.
-In this case, the control device TL opens, and solenoid valves 8)-16) close, the flame immediately goes out.
+- ➤ When the temperature or the pressure increases until the control device TR opens, solenoid valve 10)(Fig. 26) closes, and the burner passes from the 2nd to the 1st stage of operation - ➤ When the temperature or pressure decreases until the control device TR closes, solenoid valve 10) opens, and the burner passes from the 1st to the 2nd stage of operation, and so on. - ➤ The burner stops when the demand for heat is less than the amount of heat delivered by the burner in the 1st stage.
+In this case, the control device TL opens, and solenoid valves 8)-9) close, the flame immediately goes out.
 The fan's air gate valve closes completely.